Subiaco Cassinese Congregation: Current status

 As of 2021, the Congregation consists of 64 monasteries, with another 45 women's houses affiliated or "aggregated".
 There are 1,250 members located in 24 countries.

 The congregation was formed with the aim of rediscovering the ancient simplicity of the monastic life, which had become obscured over the centuries.
 As such, its houses tend to be focused more on an enclosed contemplative life rather than pastoral involvement with the larger community through the operations of schools or parishes.
 Compared to the other member congregations of the Benedictine Confederation (apart from the Ottilien Congregation), the Subiaco Confederation is one of the most internationally diverse, due to the widespread missionary activity of its abbeys.

 The residence of the Abbot President of the congregation is at the Abbey of St. Ambrose (Sant'Ambrogio della Massima) in Rome.
 It was founded by the sister of St. Ambrose in the 4th century as a monastery of nuns.

 On Thursday, September 22, 2016, capitulars of the General Chapter meeting in Rome, elected as the new Abbot President, Abbot Guillermo Arboleda Tamayo.
 He is the first Abbot President of the Congregation from the Americas.
 He was born in 1956, ordained priest in 1980, and professed as a monk of Santa María de la Epifanía (Guatapé) in 1986.
-He previously served as Abbot of the Abbey of Santa Maria of Medellin and Administrator of Santa María de la Epifanía (Guatapè).
+He previously served as Abbot of the Abbey of Santa Maria de la Asunción (Envigado) and Administrator of Santa María de la Epifanía (Guatapé).